TGN2024/EMR_sites/README.md

 # EMR_sites
-EMR Sites in Counties
+EMR Sites in Counties.

-This is continuously updated
+This is continuously updated.